 Ladyboys are generally accepted as part of Thai culture and, therefore, are not intended for novelty value for tourists.
 In almost every village up and down the country, you will find ladyboys.
 They probably won’t be dressed in the same manner but it is common for them to wear makeup and behave in an effeminate manner.
 This is not only accepted but in some cases, it is encouraged.

-Close to Tiffany and Alcazar cabaret, beautiful studio with great value for sale
+Close to Tiffany and Alcazar cabaret, beautiful studio with great value for rent and sale

 Ladyboys and tourism